- Rapid Employment Job Training Grant

 Applying for Tax Credits

 A taxpayer must also submit an electronic Application for Quality Jobs Tax Credits to Commerce.
 To access the current forms, please click here.
-Tax year 2011 and 2012 forms are located below.

 If the applicant meets all eligibility requirements, Commerce will issue a Tax Credit Allocation Letter to the taxpayer identifying the credit the taxpayer may be able to claim with the Arizona Department of Revenue (Revenue) or the Arizona Department of Insurance (Insurance), as applicable.